A fast food-freezing temperature estimation framework using optimally located sensors: Introduction

 \section{Introduction}

-Freezing processes, crucial for transporting and preserving food \cite{sridhar2021food,hu2022novel}, have important economic implications and rely on large amounts of energy required to satisfy safe freezing conditions.
-Food freezing involves a highly nonlinear liquid-solid phase-change that produces significant changes in the processed food and strongly depends on the operational conditions imposed, for example, in a freezing tunnel.
-Liquid-solid phase change implies a boundary evolution scenario in which the phases interact, natural convection occurs, the thermophysical properties of the food change strongly, and turbulence develops in the airflow that freezes the food \cite{GONZALEZ2021101101,DASILVA202246}.
-In addition, food humidity, texture, color, and flavor depend on the evolution of the freezing rate \cite{ReviewProteinOxidation2021,CFDfood2023,szpicer2023application}.
-All these factors influence food quality and the possibility of estimating in advance how the food temperature changes during freezing is of both scientific and technological interest.
+Freezing processes are crucial for food transport and preservation \cite{sridhar2021food,hu2022novel} and have important economic implications, relying on large amounts of energy to satisfy safe freezing conditions.
+Food freezing involves a highly nonlinear liquid-solid phase change that produces significant variation in processed food and strongly depends on the operational conditions imposed, for example, in a freezing tunnel.
+Liquid-solid phase change implies a boundary evolution scenario in which the phases interact, natural convection occurs, the thermophysical properties of the food change strongly, and turbulence develops in the airflow that freezes the food \cite{GONZALEZ2021101101,DASILVA202246,du2024physics}.
+In addition, food humidity, texture, color and flavor depend on the evolution of the freezing rate \cite{CFDfood2023,szpicer2023application,ouyang2025improvement}.
+All these factors influence food quality, and the possibility of estimating in advance how the food temperature changes during freezing is of both scientific and technological interest.